-Haysden Country Park

-Leybourne Lakes Country Park

-Tonbridge Racecourse Sportsground

-Tonbridge Farm Sportsground

-Tonbridge Castle Grounds

-Tonbridge Cemetery

-Woodlands Walk Public Open Space

-Poult Wood Golf Centre

-Car parks (listed)
+Haysden Country Park Leybourne Lakes Country Park Swanmead Sportsground Tonbridge Racecourse Sportsground Tonbridge Farm Sportsground Tonbridge Castle Grounds Tonbridge Cemetery Woodlands Walk Public Open Space Car parks (listed below)

 These sites may contain areas of woodland that are either inaccessible to the public or are more remote therefore public usage is relatively low.
-At these site only trees within falling distances of designated paths and open areas will be subject to a basic annual inspection.
+At these sites only trees within falling distances of designated paths and open areas will be subject to a basic annual inspection.